A snapshot overview of schools in Barcelona and Cataluna that are considered (although not necessarily chosen) by English-speaking expat parents.

 Princess Margaret School

-A trilingual (English, Spanish, Catalan) school recently (2017) authorised to offer the IB Middle Years Programme as well as the Primary Years Programme.
+A trilingual (English, Spanish, Catalan) school, a candidate for authorisation to offer the IB Middle Years Programme as well as offering the currently authorised Primary Years Programme.
 Pupils taught decreasingly in English (from 85 per cent in preschool to 25 per cent in secondary).
 Students largely local with a small percentage of expats.

 St. Paul's School

 School developed curriculum/Spanish Bach; ages 3-18; co-ed; day; independent; private non-profit; 600 pupils